jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 - Provides single flexible licensing model supporting on-premises, cloud, and hybrid environments.
 - Solution to handle planned/un-planned business continuity and disaster recovery requirements.

-### Qualifying questions for VMWare/Citrix control plane
+### Qualifying questions for VMWare/Citrix management plane

 - Do you have a customer who is an existing client of VMWare/Citrix VDI solution, and they are happy with the product, and they have required skill set?
 If yes, VMWare/Citrix solution with Azure can be a good option.
 - Do you need to support hybrid use cases?
 E.g., Some users access desktops on-prem and some users accessing desktops in the cloud.
 If yes, VMWare/Citrix solution with Azure can be a good option.